 If you find yourself shooting in an environment that is less familiar, such as capturing a sparkler exit at a wedding after dark, it can be difficult to dial in your settings without experience.
 Wedding timelines are notoriously tight and offer little room to experiment, so having a feature that gives you a solid starting point for a range of situational possibilities, such as a sparkler exit, can prove exceptionally helpful.
 Other camera settings guides in the app include the following:

 - Shade/Natural Indoor Light

 Tip #6: Use Educational Resources to Continue Growing as an Artist

 When we seek inspiration, we often look to the work of those we admire or browse through curated “best of” collections.
 Or, perhaps we join photography groups to shoot alongside our peers on stylized or group sessions.
 These are great and recommended if you’re interested.
 One of the more overlooked and yet effective sources of inspiration, however, comes in the form of education.
 Most serious photographers are also serious about education, and they’re always pushing themselves to learn (and sometimes create) new techniques.
 Like several elements within the app, Unscripted’s Education feature is one that continues to grow to provide helpful tips and tutorials for photographers across all genres.
-The Education section currently contains several guides and mini-courses on a range of topics, including the following:
+The Education section currently contains several guides, podcasts, educational videos, and mini-courses on a range of topics, including the following: